Triathlon at the Commonwealth Games

 Currently there are five triathlon events in the Commonwealth Games.

 Individual events are held for men and women and have been since the sport's introduction in 2002, while a mixed team relay has been on the programme since 2014.

 Additionally, as part of its program of integrating parasport into the Commonwealth Games, two paratriathlon events were included in the 2018 Games in Gold Coast, Australia.
 These events, one for each sex, where wheelchair paratriathlon events ('PTW1' and 'PTW2' classifications) using a multiple start format to ensure fairness across different wheelchair classes.
 In the 2022 Games the paratriathlon events were retained, and were for athletes with visual impairments ('PTVI' classification).
-A third set of paratriathlon events, as yet undesignated, has been announced for Victoria 2026.

 At the 1990 Commonwealth Games at Auckland, Triathlon was a demonstration event; won by Erin Baker (women) and Rick Wells (men), both from New Zealand.

 Flora Duffy of Bermuda is the only triathlete of either sex to win two individual gold medals, or to win gold medals in separate Games, while Alistair Brownlee.
 Jodie Stimpson and Alex Yee have each won two Commonwealth Games gold medals, one individual, one mixed relay, in a single Games.
 Alistair Brownlee, with two golds and one silver medal, is overall the most successful triathlete in Commonwealth Games history.
 Jacob Birtwhistle, Matthew Hauser, Jonny Brownlee and Vicky Holland have also won 3 medals, including at least one relay gold.